goksing/evel-library/readme.md

 # Installation

-Clone this repo and load the [installation guide](./docs/source/evel/html/quickstart.html) in your web browser.
+For installation instructions, clone this repo and load the [installation guide](./docs/source/evel/html/quickstart.html) in your web browser.

+Full source-code documentation is included with the code and can be built from the included Makefile.
+See the [readme file](./code/evel_library/readme.md).

 # Use

 Clone this repo and load the [user guide](./docs/source/evel/html/index.html) in your web browser.